w3f/ring-vrf/spec/specification.md

 - $ArkTranscript$ function is described in [[ark-transcript]] section.
 - $H2C: B \rightarrow G$  is a hash to curve function correspond to curve $E$ specified in Section [[hash-to-curve]] for the specific choice of $E$

+## EC VRF Input
+The EC-VRF input ultimately is a point on the elliptic curve as out put of hash of the transcript using arkworks chosen hash for the given curve.

+VRF Input point should always be created locally, either as a hash-to-cuve output of the transcripto or ocasionally some base point.
+It should never be sent over the wire nor deserialized???Do you mean serialized?

+**Definition**: *VRF pre-output* is defined to be a point in $G$ in serialized  affine representation ** Definition **: *VRF InOut* is defined as a pair as follows:
+$$(VRF Input, VRF Preoutput)$$